 - cases where a charge is brought that relates to the matter complained about by the victim but the offence charged differs from the crime that was recorded; for instance the suspect is charged with common assault but an offence of actual bodily harm has been recorded;

-- cases which are concluded by way of out of court disposal; and
+- cases which are concluded by way of out of court disposal; for instance the suspect is given a conditional caution for the offence; and

-- cases where the victim retracts their complaint or refuses to co-operate with the investigation and a decision is therefore taken not to charge/not to refer the case to the CPS for a charging decision.
+- cases where the victim retracts their complaint or refuses to co-operate with the investigation and a decision is therefore taken not to charge/not to refer the case to the Crown Prosecution Service for a charging decision.

 Who can apply under the scheme?